svarlamov/cranbrook-ios/Cranbrook Kingswood/Pods/SwiftMessages/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftMessages.svg?style=flat)](http://cocoadocs.org/docsets/SwiftMessages)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-SwiftMessages is an iOS library for displaying brief messages in the form of a status bar across the top or bottom of the screen.
+SwiftMessages is a message bar library for iOS.
+It's very flexible.
+And written in Swift.

+Message bars can be displayed across the top or bottom of the screen, over or under the status bar, or behind navigation bars and tab bars.
+There's an interactive dismiss gesture.
+You can dim the background if you like.
+And much more!

-In addition to providing numerous layouts, themes and configuration options, SwiftMessages allows you to fully customize the view:
+In addition to numerous configuration options, SwiftMessages provides several attractive layouts and themes.
+But SwiftMessages was also built to be designer-friendly, which means you can fully and easily customize the view:

 * Copy one of the included nib files into your project and change it.
 * Subclass `MessageView` and add elements, etc.